hackolade/docs/Studio/Concepts1.md

 &nbsp;

-It is important to note that a commit generally is a fairly immutable piece of Git history.&nbsp; For integrity reasons, Hackolade does not let users erase or cancel a commit from the Git history.&nbsp; It can only be undone via a revert operation.&nbsp; If more specific actions are required, only experts should [rewrite history](<https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History> "target=\"\_blank\""), and perform these actions outside of Hackolade.
+It is important to note that a commit, once it has been pushed to the remote repo, is a fairly immutable piece of Git history.&nbsp; For integrity reasons, Hackolade does not let users erase or cancel a commit from the Git history.&nbsp; It can only be discarded undone via a revert operation.&nbsp; If more specific actions are required, only experts should [rewrite history](<https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History> "target=\"\_blank\""), and perform these actions outside of Hackolade.

 &nbsp;

+Prior to being pushed, a commit can be discarded, or stashed.

 ## Pull